 - 3 tablespoons water

-- 2 cups graham cracker crumbs (I found vegan graham cracker crumbs at Bulk Barn)
+- 2 cups honey-free graham cracker crumbs (I found mine at Bulk Barn)

 - 1 cup unsweetened shredded coconut, toasted